DMBlakeley/homebridge-awair2/README.md

 The plugin will fetch new data based on selected `endpoint` and User Account tier.
 For 'Hobbyist' tier, `15-min-avg` endpoint samples every 15 minutes, `5-min-avg` every 5 minutes, `latest` every 5 minutes and `raw` every 3.3 minutes (200 seconds).
 The main difference between the `latest` and `raw` endpoints is that you can define a `limit` (i.e. number of consecutive data points) for the `raw` endpoint, in order to create your own averaging (e.g. `.../raw?limit=12` for a 2 minute average.

 With iOS14, the icons and status have been refined in the iOS/iPadOS/macOS Home app.
-Air quality, temperature and humidity are grouped under a single "climate" status icon at the top of the HomeKit screen (first screenshots below).
+, temperature and humidity are grouped under a single "climate" status icon at the top of the HomeKit screen (first screenshots below).
 If you touch this icon a screen opens with all of the Climate devices in your HomeKit home (second screenshot).

 ![iOS14 Screenshots](https://github.com/DMBlakeley/homebridge-awair2/blob/master/screenshots/Image.png)